Garrus-31/Secure-ish-Web-App/README.md

 # Secure-ish-Web-App
 **Overview**

-This project features an implementation of a Secure Web Application built from the ground up using HTML, CSS, JavaScript and NodeJS.
+This project includes an implementation of a Secure Web Application built from the ground up using HTML, CSS, JavaScript and NodeJS.
 The main purpose of the application itself is to take and save notes for the user.
 It also provides the functionality to edit and delete the saved notes.

 **Features**